 The room we chose for the girls isn’t big, so my first priority was functionality followed by a calm energy and then PINK!
 My first born is a boy, so the thought of all things pink was super exciting to me.
 I started with the basics of what worked the with my first.
 His dresser/changing table was key.
 I organized the changing table in such a way that everything is within an arm’s reach, including diapers, wipes, rash cream, pacifiers, the Ubbi diaper pail and clothes hamper.
 From there it was all about drawer organization.
 I used drawer dividers so all clothes are rolled and placed according to use and size.
-I use the under crib storage for extra diapers, wipes, the BabyBjorn Bouncers and the Rock ‘n Plays when not in use.
+I use the under crib storage for extra diapers, wipes and the BabyBjorn Bouncers when not in use.
 My biggest tip for twin parents designing a nursery is to think about tasks that happen multiple times a day like diaper changes and feedings.
 Organize your nursery around easy access to those items.
 I also would recommend a place in your nursery for the Twin Z nursing pillow.
 We use this for everything from bottle feeding, breastfeeding and story time.
 It’s also a great way to introduce an older sibling who may want to hold the new babies.

 The framed swaddle blanket is such a special moment in the nursery.
 What else do you love about the space?